What is Inventory Control? Definition, Best Practices, and Inventory Control Systems

 How you store items, the layout of the warehouse, and the proximity of certain items will impact operations, picking lists, and productivity.
-Zoning helps designated spaces for specific areas, such as those requiring refrigeration, storing dangerous goods, separating out the same product by lot number or expiration date, or simply keeping SKUs that are bundled or ordered often close to one another.
+Zoning helps designated spaces for specific areas, such as those requiring refrigeration, storing hazardous materials or dangerous goods, separating out the same product by lot number or expiration date, or simply keeping SKUs that are bundled or ordered often close to one another.

 Inventory control provides the ability to audit inventory in a streamlined way, so you can discover potential issues quicker or before they arise.
 With a well-organized space, stringent record-keeping, and inventory management software, you can regularly audit and automate stock levels for better inventory control.

-ShipBob is a third-party logistics (3PL ) company that provides integrated inventory management software in addition to a network of fulfillment centers where ecommerce brands can connect their online store(s) and send their inventory for ShipBob to store, pick, pack, and ship orders.
+ShipBob is a third-party logistics (3PL) company that provides integrated inventory management software in addition to a network of fulfillment centers where ecommerce brands can connect their online store(s) and send their inventory for ShipBob to store, pick, pack, and ship orders.

-ShipBob’s inventory control system lets you set up reorder points to ensure you reorder in time, putting real-time demand and replenishment parameters into place.
+ShipBob’s inventory control system lets you set up reorder points to ensure you reorder in time, putting real-time customer demand and inventory replenishment parameters into place.
 As an end-to-end fulfillment provider, ShipBob handles every step of the ecommerce fulfillment process.